 Milton Lee Rogers was born on June 1, 1923 in Accomack County, Virginia to the late Louis and Lola Rogers.
 Milton made his transition to eternal rest with the Father on August 17, 2019 while convalescing at Shore Heath and Rehab Center in Parksley, Virginia.

-To send flowers in memory of Milton Lee Rogers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Milton Lee Rogers, please visit our Heartfelt Sympathies Store.

 Milton was educated in the Accomack County school system.
 Following his graduation from high school he attended college for two years.
 Milton proudly served as a member of the United States Army in the Calvary and received an honorable discharge in 1943.